1div0/Tellusim_Core_SDK/README.md

 ## Licensing

-* Core SDK is free for education
+* Tellusim Core SDK is free for education
-* Core SDK is free for companies with annual revenue < $200K
+* Tellusim Core SDK is free for companies with annual revenue less than USD $200,000
-* Any other licensing terms are negotiable
+* Tellusim Core SDK may be used for evaluation purposes, limited to testing, learning, and other non-commercial experimentation
+* Any other use, including commercial or production deployment, requires a separate negotiated license with Tellusim Technologies Inc.

 For inquiries, visit: [Tellusim Services](https://tellusim.com/services/)